thereturnofyo/radix-file-storage/README.md

 A rudimentary file storage for Radix, just for fun as an experiment.
 Does nothing more than storing and retrieving bytes to and from a KeyValueStore.

-Example site that allows uploading of files and serves them based on their hashes: https://radix-files.vercel.app/
+Example site that allows uploading of files and serves them based on their hashes: https://radix-files.vercel.app/ (Stokenet)

 A simple setup for serving files, made in Svelte, can be found here: https://github.com/yr12345678/radix-file-serving.